 The Company's approach to managing credit risk recognises that there is a risk of adverse financial impact resulting from fluctuations in credit quality of third parties including default, rating transition and credit spread movements.
-The Company's credit risks arise principally from exposures to Government Bonds, insurance debtors, reinsurance counterparties and bank deposits.
+The Company's credit risks arise principally from exposures to UK Government Bonds, insurance debtors, reinsurance counterparties and bank deposits.

-The Company's management of credit risk includes implementation of credit risk management processes as part of the wider risk framework (including limits frameworks), the operation of specific risk management committees, and detailed reporting and monitoring of exposures against pre-established risk criteria.
+The Company's management of credit risk includes implementation of credit risk management processes as part of the wider risk framework (including limits frameworks), and reporting and monitoring of exposures against pre-established risk criteria.
+The management of credit risk is overseen by the ALCO and the Board.